nak/systemd/docs/UIDS-GIDS.md

 become available during late boot only), except if a local cache is kept that makes them available during early boot too (i.e. before networking is up).
-Specifically, system users need to be resolvable at least before `systemd-udevd.service` and `systemd-tmpfiles-setup.service` are started, as both need to resolve system users — but note that there might be more services requiring full resolvability of system users than just these two.
+Specifically, system users need to be resolvable at least before `systemd-udevd.service` and `systemd-tmpfiles.service` are started, as both need to resolve system users — but note that there might be more services requiring full resolvability of system users than just these two.